Genivia/ugrep/README.md

                   Print NUM lines of leading and trailing context surrounding each match.
 The default is 2 and is equivalent to -A 2 -B 2.
 Places a --group-separator between contiguous groups of matches.
 Note: no  whitespace may be given between the option and its argument.

            -c, --count
                   Only a count of selected lines is written  to  standard  output.
                   When used with option -g, counts the number of patterns matched.
                   With option -v, counts the number of non-matching lines.

            --colour[=WHEN], --color[=WHEN]
                   Mark up the matching text with  the  expression  stored  in  the GREP_COLOR  or  GREP_COLORS  environment variable.
 The possible values of WHEN can be `never', `always' or `auto'.

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO  or  socket,  use  ACTION  to process  it.
 By  default,  ACTION  is `read', which means that devices are read just as if they were ordinary files.
 If ACTION is `skip', devices are silently skipped.

            -d ACTION, --directories=ACTION
                   If  an  input file is a directory, use ACTION to process it.
 By default, ACTION is `read', i.e., read  directories  just  as  if they  were  ordinary  files.
 If ACTION is `skip', silently skip directories.
 If ACTION is `recurse', read all files under  each directory,  recursively,  following  symbolic links only if they are on the command line.
 This is equivalent to the  -r  option.
                   If  ACTION  is  `dereference-recurse', read all files under each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify a PATTERN used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
                   This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), or when option -f is used.

            --exclude=GLOB
                   Skip files whose path name matches GLOB (using  wildcard  match- ing).
 A  path  name glob can use *, ?, and [...] as wildcards, and \ to quote a  wildcard  or  backslash  character  literally.
                   Note  that  --exclude patterns take priority over --include pat- terns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude directories whose path name matches GLOB from  recursive searches.
 Note  that --exclude-dir patterns take priority over --include-dir patterns.
 This option may be repeated.

+           --exclude-from=FILE
+                  Read the globs from FILE and skip files whose path name  matches one  or more globs (using wildcard matching).
+Comments starting with a `#' and empty lines in FILE are ignored.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of  which  is  to be matched.
 This forces ugrep to behave as fgrep but less efficiently.

            -f FILE, --file=FILE
                   Read one or more newline-separated patterns  from  FILE.
 Empty pattern  lines  in  the file are not processed.
 Options -F, -w, and -x do not apply to FILE patterns.
 If FILE does  not  exist, uses the GREP_PATH environment variable to attempt to open FILE.
                   This option may be repeated.

            -G, --basic-regexp
                   Interpret pattern as a  basic  regular  expression  (i.e.  force ugrep to behave as traditional grep).

            -g, --no-group
                   Do  not  group  pattern  matches  on the same line.
 Display the matched line again for each additional pattern match, using  `+' as the field separator for each additional line.

            --group-separator=SEP